 If you fail to declare the excess amount you are carrying out of the Kingdom of Saudi Arabia, you can land yourself in serious trouble.
 A legal investigation was launched against you.

 The punishment for being caught with amounts exceeding the limit set by Saudi authorities without declaration includes:

 - Seizure of the entire amount you are carrying.

 - A fine of 25% of the value of the quantity seized for the first time.

-- Fine of 50% of the seized amount on the repeated violation.
+- A fine of 50% of the seized amount on the repeated violation.